 - Translation of the documentation for registration of specialist qualifications into Danish or English, if the document has not been issued in English.

 - Documentation of at least 12 months’ medical work experience.
 (Only if you completed your training more than 6 years before this application – (the 6-year-rule)).
 The documentation must confirm full-time employment and specify your field of work.

 - Power of attorney, if another person, including job centres, municipalities etc., handles your application.

-The Danish Patient Safety Authority cannot assist you in contacting foreign authorities, universities etc. in order to obtain documentation.
+The DPSA cannot assist you in contacting foreign authorities, universities etc. in order to obtain documentation.
 A certificate of good standing is not required as mentioned in our application form.
 The application form is obsolete and is about to be reviewed.

 - Copy 1: Original documentation or certified true copies (black/white).